kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

   * Write down helpful hints as you go.
 It's easier than trying to compile down all of your heuristics at the end of an extended project.
   * Writing things down allows you to externalize the background processes in your brain cache.
 You don't need to store as much information in your head, while you're filtering through them, when you can look at the ideas already written down on the page.
 This is especially useful for essary drafting, but also complex project work, generally.
   * It also helps with blank-page syndrome: discussing what topic you want to discuss is sometimes cognitively easier than actually discussing it.
+  * Write down _ghost ideas_, on the tip of your tongue, before you forget them.
 * If you're unmotivated or something is hard, recognize that certain things in life just take time.
 The goal is not necessarily to get everything done, but to work with what you have as best as you can, including your own concentration.
 Do a little portion now and spread out the task over a few days (as long as it isn't urgent; otherwise, you'll have to sit down, suck it up, and get it done).
 Doing this now will make the next hard task easier as you get stronger and upskill.
   * Building the habit of a task (eg volunteering, reading, going out of your comfort zone to make friends) is often more important than your day-to-day success.
 Even if you move in the wrong direction at first, it's easier to pivot than build momentum in the first place. [[Life Changing Advice For When You're At a Low Point In Your Life.
 Jocko.](https://www.youtube.com/watch?v=k0RBhXyASD4){:target="_blank"}].
 The best habit (eg for a diet or fiscal responsibility) is the one you will actually keep.
   * Do you remember how many win vs loss days you had in the last month, year?
 If not and it's important, build a system, write it down.
 How much slippage do you have in your wallet, unallocated money it gets lost because you don't have a system?
 Is it <1% on a small principle or oncome, so it doesn't matter too much in the long run, or 1% of a 1M which needs cutting down?
 Or is it a habbit like investing $5 a week, or donating $100 every few months, which starts the ball rolling?
 See [[James Clear, Atomic Habits](https://jamesclear.com/atomic-habits){:target="_blank"}].